sodadata/docs/soda-cl/validity-metrics.md

 <br />

-You can also use a `samples columns` configuration to a check to specify the columns for which Soda must implicitly collect failed row sample values, as in the following example.
+You can also use a `samples columns` or a `collect failed rows` configuration to a check to specify the columns for which Soda must implicitly collect failed row sample values, as in the following example with the former.
 Soda only collects this check's failed row samples for the columns you specify in the list.
+See: [Customize sampling for checks]({% link soda-cl/failed-row-samples.md %}#customize-sampling-for-checks).

 Note that the comma-separated list of samples columns does not support wildcard characters (%).
 {% include code-header.html %}